opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 We're currently implementing further performance optimizations for agentic search, including prompt caching, multi-agent architecture, and improved agent tracing.
 We're planning to publish additional blog posts that describe our evaluation framework, query accuracy, and user experience.

 If you have feedback, questions, or ideas for additional use cases you'd like to see implemented, we'd love to hear from you.
-Join the discussion on the [OpenSearch forum](https://forum.opensearch.org/t/use-cases-and-general-feedback-for-agentic-search/27488) or in the [OpenSearch Slack](https://opensearch.org/slack/).
+Join the discussion on the [OpenSearch forum](https://forum.opensearch.org/t/use-cases-and-general-feedback-for-agentic-search/27488) or [OpenSearch Slack workspace](https://opensearch.org/slack/).

-To track ongoing development and design updates, see the [Agentic search RFC](https://github.com/opensearch-project/neural-search/issues/1525).
+To track ongoing development and design updates, see the [agentic search RFC](https://github.com/opensearch-project/neural-search/issues/1525).